-The Cycle to Work scheme was introduced back in 1999.
-It was the governments way to encourage people make healthier choices by helping them save money on buying a bicycle.
+The cycle to work scheme was introduced back in 1999.
+It was the governments way to encourage people to make healthier choices by helping them save money on buying a bicycle.

 The Department for Transport (DfT) has recently announced that the previous £1,000 limit on the cost of a bicycle provided under the scheme has been removed.
 This means that employees can now buy a bike of any value via the cycle to work scheme.